MUCollective/multiverse/README.md

 the results.

-Note: we discuss extracting results from the multiverse and visualizing them in more detail in a separate vignette; see `vignette('visualizing-multiverse')`.
+Note: we discuss extracting results from the multiverse and visualizing them in more detail in the vignette [`Extracting and Visualizing the results of a multiverse analysis`](visualizing-multiverse.html)

 ``` r
 p <- multiverse_table(M) %>%